Richard-Hanley/edn-to-binary/Design_Walkthrough.md

 One of the design goals I had was that all Codecs should be able to act as Specs.
 Spec is a very powerful tool for data validation and I figured that if I could properly extend Spec, then data valadation would become vastly easier.

 However, this is a task that is easier said than done.
 Spec goes out of it's way to hide it's data, and the Spec protocol functions operate on arguments that have been heavily processed by some macros.
 In the end I realized it would be much simpler to create a parallel system, and then attach everything together with some macros.
-To handle this attachement system a few things needed to be done.
+But first, to handle this attachement system a few things needed to be done.

 #### Recreating the Registry